AzazeII/Applied-Integrations/README.md

+# *This mod is currently unmaintained due to lack of time*

 # Applied-Integrations [![CurseForge](http://cf.way2muchnoise.eu/301924.svg)](https://minecraft.curseforge.com/projects/applied-integrations) [![](http://cf.way2muchnoise.eu/versions/301924.svg)](https://minecraft.curseforge.com/projects/applied-integrations)
 # About
 Applied integrations is applied energitsics 2 addon, which adds many new features.
 One of main features is storing energy in storage cells